-	Keeps upholstery looking fresh
+Keeps the upholstery looking fresh

 Looking after upholstery maintains its function in the long run, which is to give people somewhere comfortable and beautiful to relax in.
-Even high-quality fabric can show signs of damage if neglected, and no one wants to relax onto a worn-out sofa at the end of a long day.
+Even high-quality fabric can show signs of damage if neglected, and no one wants to relax on a worn-out sofa at the end of a long day.

 Keeping your upholstery clean will maintain its appearance, keeping colours bright and textures as they should be.
 Cleaning also eliminates stains and odour; dirt and grime is even more important if you have pets – prolonged exposure to such pollutants may degrade your upholstery.

 Air quality can be improved by cleaning upholstery.
 It helps get rid of problems such as mould, dust, mildew and allergens.
 Soft furnishings can be a breeding ground for bacteria, pathogens and dirt.
 They can even build up to the point where they can cause health risks.
 These organisms can be released into the air every time a person sits on a sofa or chair.

 There is padding beneath the fabric, which can soak up spilt liquids etc Even if you think it has been removed from the surface, the spillage will likely be embedded deeper in the furniture and could reappear later.
 This is especially important to note if you have upholstered furniture in yachts.

 Vacuum – thoroughly vacuum your upholstery regularly, making sure you pay attention to all the nooks and crannies with the vacuum’s crevice attachment.
 If cleaning leather or vinyl fabric, be sure to use the brush attachment on your vacuum to avoid scratching it.